Greatnest/radio-amateur-exam-notes/00_license.md

 ### Operational conditions for the Station

-- operated at locations approved by IMDA
+- Operated at locations approved by IMDA
-- operated in the presence of the licensee
+- Operated in the presence of the licensee
-- licensee will be responsible for the proper operations of the station
+- Licensee will be responsible for the proper operations of the station
-- tuning of the transmitter must ensure a **high degree of accuracy**
+- Tuning of the transmitter must ensure a **high degree of accuracy**
-- all emissions must be **within the authorised bands**
+- All emissions must be **within the authorised bands**
-- **no appreciable energy is radiated outside** the frequency limits
+- **No appreciable energy is radiated outside** the frequency limits
-- a satisfactory method of **frequency stabilisation**
+- A satisfactory method of **frequency stabilisation**
 - Equipment must be capable of verifying that the emissions are within the authorised bands
-- station shall always be equipped with **receiving as well as transmitting** equipment
+- Station shall always be equipped with **receiving as well as transmitting** equipment
-- all equipment must be **erected, fixed, placed and used**
+- All equipment must be **erected, fixed, placed and used**
-- equipment should not interfere with the efficient and convenient working of other authorised stations
+- Equipment should not interfere with the efficient and convenient working of other authorised stations
-- must seek **approval of any change** of equipment, antenna installation, location and address
+- Must seek **approval of any change** of equipment, antenna installation, location and address
-- the licensee must **identify the transmission of a call sign** assigned to him by IMDA at the **beginning and end** of each period of transmission
+- The licensee must **identify the transmission of a call sign** assigned to him by IMDA at the **beginning and end** of each period of transmission

 ### Transmission, Procedure & Limitation

-- station may be operated at any time
+- Station may be operated at any time
-- maximum of `10 minutes` of continuous transmission
+- Maximum of `10 minutes` of continuous transmission
-- messages are
+- Messages are
-	- allowed
+	- Allowed
-		- sent in plain language
+		- Sent in plain language
-		- relate solely to the licensee's experiments / personal affairs
+		- Relate solely to the licensee's experiments / personal affairs
-	- not allowed
+	- Not allowed
-		- cannot relate to business affairs or transactions
+		- Cannot relate to business affairs or transactions
-		- cannot be grossly offensive / indecent / obscene character
+		- Cannot be grossly offensive / indecent / obscene character
-- station cannot send:
+- Station cannot send:
 	- Government prohibited communication of this nature
-	- news
+	- News
-	- advertisement
+	- Advertisement
-	- communications of a business or non-experimental character
+	- Communications of a business or non-experimental character
-	- messages for pecuniary / monetary reward
+	- Messages for pecuniary / monetary reward
-	- messages for or on behalf of a third party
+	- Messages for or on behalf of a third party
 - Before making any call or test transmission, the frequency on which it is proposed to transmit should be monitored to ensure the transmission will not cause interference to other stations
 - Calling other station
-	- call-sign of that stations shall be sent `3 ≤ times ≤ 8`
+	- Call-sign of that stations shall be sent `3 ≤ times ≤ 8`
-	- signal **de** for **from** shall be sent `once`
+	- Signal **de** for **from** shall be sent `once`
-	- call-sign of the calling station `3 times`
+	- Call-sign of the calling station `3 times`
-	- call sent `3 times` at interval of `2 minutes`
+	- Call sent `3 times` at interval of `2 minutes`
-	- calling shall cease and may not be resumed until after an interval `15 minutes`
+	- Calling shall cease and may not be resumed until after an interval `15 minutes`
-- conversant with the accepted international Q codes
+- Conversant with the accepted international Q codes
-- call sign must be sent for identification purpose at the beginning and end of each period of transmission
+- Call sign must be sent for identification purpose at the beginning and end of each period of transmission
-- prefix for Singapore licensed stations is `9V`
+- Prefix for Singapore licensed stations is `9V`

 ### Telelphony

-- use international accepted **Phonetic Alphabet / figure guide**
+- Use international accepted **Phonetic Alphabet / figure guide**
-- words used in this manner will have a **lesser chance of improper interpretation**
+- Words used in this manner will have a **lesser chance of improper interpretation**

 ##### Phonetic Alphabet